-There were all the episodes and I never saw them again until a couple of years ago I stumbled across a shop in Amsterdam, it was impossible to resist the temptation.
-On the way back we chewed them with my children until exhaustion, so when they announced the movie they were harassing the date and regretting why the premiere was not simultaneous in all countries.
-My brother wanted to communicate on Facebook when he saw the ad on TV, but they told him that it was somewhat outdated and that it had already been released in other countries.
+Not all the episodes were there and I never saw them again until a couple of years ago when I stumbled across a store in Amsterdam, it was impossible to resist the temptation.
+On the way back, we chewed them with my children until we were tired, so when they announced the film they themselves were harassing the date and lamenting why the premiere was not simultaneous in all countries.
+My brother wanted to tell me on Facebook when he saw the ad on TV, but they told him that it was somewhat outdated and that it had already been released in other countries.

-So today, after returning to the city that does have movies, with Nachos stuffed with cheese and popcorn we enjoyed a great afternoon, the last day of the holiday that I had.
-When I told my girl that the first issue came out on 1930, she laughed, recognizing the fashion of the ghettos and the irony of the plume on the now fashionable forehead.
+So today, after returning to the city that does have a cinema, with Nachos stuffed with cheese and popcorn we have enjoyed a great afternoon, the last day of the holiday that I had left.
+When I told my girl that the first issue came out in 1930, she laughed, acknowledging the ghetto fad and the irony of the forehead plume that is now in fashion.

-The adaptation has made many changes, I suppose to make the script more extensive and exciting.
-It was then that I knew that my boys knew the story of memory after they interrupted every moment:
+The adaptation has made a lot of changes, I suppose to make the script more extensive and exciting.
+It was then that I knew that my boys knew the story by heart after they interrupted each moment:

-- In the book Hernandez and Fernandez buy sticks and steal their wallets ...
+- In the book Hernández and Fernández buy canes and steal their wallets ...

-- They do not mention the bird brothers ...
+- They don't mention the bird brothers ...

-- It was never learned that the other buyer of the boat was a researcher ...
+- It was never known that the other buyer of the ship was an investigator ...

 - This is not how they catch the pickpocket ...

-Of course, it is not as comic, but the plot is well adapted; as they do not lock Tintin in a house but on the ship where he meets Captain Haddock.
-Very good the scenario of the Captain looking for the coordinates with a sextant in hand, not so in the comic, rather the coordinates are the site of sinking of the boat.
+Sure, it's not quite like the comic, but the plot is well adapted; as they do not lock Tintin in a house but in the ship where he meets Captain Haddock.
+Very good the scenario of the Captain looking for the coordinates with a sextant in hand, it is not like that in the comic, rather the coordinates are of the sinking site of the ship.